Dillonb/n64/README.md

 - Challenge myself

 ## Technical
-- Nothing _exclusively_ HLE.
+- Nothing _exclusively_ using high level emulation (HLE.)
 If anything is HLE'd, it must be an optional setting.
 - GUI debugger to view hardware registers/memory
 - GDB stub for debugging
 - Reasonable amount of automated testing